 3. Appellation – Appellations such as the BC VQA, France AOC, and Italy DOC have their own rules and regulations for growing grapes and how wine is made in their regions.

 4. Region – The region is indicated as the type of wine (only for Old World wines) or after the labelled wine variety.
 The smaller and more specific the region is, the higher quality the wine is.

 5. Special Designations – The wine is made under specific rules to receive a designation such as Grand Cru, Premier Cru, Riserva, Gran Reserva, Reserva.
 This system is an Old World wine thing and would justify its high price.

-6. Producer – The more wine the producer makes, the lower quality and cheaper the wine is.
+6. Producer – The larger the batches of wine the producer makes, typically the lower quality and cheaper the wine is.

 7. Alcohol Content (ABV) – Alcohol by volume can indicate a higher body and more flavour, but it doesn’t indicate quality.

 The more you know, the smarter you shop!
 Find tips on finding great wines on this blog post.